Honglin-Bao-Chicago/DATA-31500/README.md

 This dataset includes details on illegal pets across NYC, broken down by city and borough.
 Key data points include:
 - **City and Borough Distribution**: Incident counts organized by city and borough.
-- **Animal Types**: Categories such as Snake, Rooster, and Farm Animal are included.

 ## Technologies Used